 The NSB admissions committee will begin reviewing applications on November 15th.
 The application deadline is December 1 of each calendar year for admission in September of the following year.
 As the NSB Admissions Committee begins its review of applications early in December, it is essential that applications must be submitted to the Graduate School Admissions Office by this deadline.
 Spring admissions are not considered under normal circumstances.
 To learn more about about recruitment, ***CLICK HERE***

 Accuracy and completeness are extremely important in providing all of the information requested in the application forms.

 A minimum of two reference letters are required and they must be submitted no later than December 8.
 Additional letters also may be provided at the discretion of the applicant.
 Official transcripts of course work taken at other institutions also are required.
 Most successful applicants to the NSB Program have a cumulative undergraduate grade point average (GPA) of 3.25 or better.
 Completion of a bachelor's degree is required for admission to graduate study.

 The Personal Statement is one of the most important and informative aspects of the application.
 This statement is read carefully by the Admissions Committee and by other faculty members who are interested in recruiting a student in any given year.
 In particular, the review committee needs to know about the life-sciences background of each applicant, why s/he wishes to pursue graduate study in neuroscience and behavior, and why the NSB Program has been selected by the applicant.
 Applicants should familiarize themselves with the current research interests of NSB faculty (provided on this website).
 If appropriate, the applicant should indicate which areas of research and faculty laboratories are of greatest interest.
 If one has not yet decided on a specific area of research interest, this should also be made clear in the Personal Statement.
-In the latter case, the student may wish to take advantage of the option of rotating between two different laboratories during his/her first year of study.
+FIrst-year students have the option of rotating between two or more different laboratories.
 Any relevant information about prior research experience should be provided, as this is a significant factor in the selection of applicants for the on-campus interview process, which is the next stage in the review process.